Chapter 5: May You Be Brave, Little One

-Courage to never lose hope in the face of adversity and those that would challenge truth.
+Courage to never lose hope in the face of adversity and those who challenge truth.

 Courage to believe in yourself when others don’t.